RKC Academy @ Peace Island - Open and Teaching

-The Women's Restoration Counseling Ministry, a local NGO that partnered with EWL during the Ebola Crisis, found a concentration of Ebola orphans on Peace Island (just outside of Monrovia, Liberia's capital city of 1 million).
+The Women's Restoration Counseling Ministry, a local NGO that partnered with EWL during the Ebola Crisis, found a concentration of Ebola orphans on Peace Island (just outside of Monrovia, Liberia's capital city).
 They were moved to engage and find ways to help.
-With EWL's help they have started regular visitations to address immediate needs (food support, mattresses, clothing, etc.,) and begun classes to teach the children to read, write and other basic skills.
+With EWL's help they have started regular visitations to address immediate needs (food support, mattresses, clothing, etc.,) and begun open air classes to teach the children to read, write and other basic skills.

 It soon became evident that these children, some of them stigmatized because of their status as Ebola survivors, would have problems being accepted in the existing school system, already stressed.
 Thus the need for a school building so education, training and community activities for these orphans could be provided became clear to these women leaders who reached out to EWL to start this project.

-Click on Donate Now to see how you can help...
+The gallery below shows a recent tie-dye, and soap making workshop.
+Click on Donate Now to see how you can help..

 Women's Bucket Brigade (Ebola Crisis 2013-2015)